AdamFHolt/adamfholt.github.io/_pages/research.md

 ---

 <h3><u>Research overview</u></h3>
-After the very brief research overview, below, check out the images for examples of recent and/or active projects.
+After the very brief research overview, below, check out the images below for examples of recent or currently active projects.

 <h3>1 - Global geodynamics</h3>
 We develop methods to place plate boundaries, and particularly subduction zones, into a global framework.
 Ultimately, we strive to isolate the two-way interactions that occur between individual plate boundaries and global-scale mantle circulation.